 As a Teacher, you will report to the Director and you are expected to: analyze and plan your own professional development; assist or conduct tours for prospective parents, visiting educators, and other visitors; provide a facilitative setting for observation and study in child development; help organize, prepare for, and participate in parent seminars and educator conferences hosted by the school, which may be scheduled for evening or weekend hours.

 Our teachers work directly with children approximately 50% of each work day (Monday – Friday, 8am – 2pm).
 Therefore, in addition to teaching, we expect all staff to help organize, prepare for, and participate in parent conferences, parent seminars and educator workshops hosted by the school, which may be scheduled for evening or weekend hours.

 Medical, dental, sick pay, vacation pay, retirement options and regular professional development (each contingent on employment probation period and plan or policy restrictions).

 How To Apply

 Submit your cover letter and resume via e-mail to firstname.lastname@example.org

 Note: Put your cover letter into the body of the email message and send the resume as a PDF attachment.

 About The Willows Nursery School:

-The Willows Nursery School is located in the charming Willow Glen area of San Jose, CA. The Willows Nursery School is by-design a model school for the best practices in early childhood education, including the empowerment of educators and human development in general.
+The Willows Nursery School is located in the charming Willow Glen area of San Jose, CA. By-design, it is a model school for the best practices in early childhood education, including the empowerment of educators and human development in general.
 Thus, all staff must have a strong understanding of the education of young children, and at all times model appropriate behavior for effectively guiding the educational experience of young children.
-The program at The Willows Nursery School offers young children part-time placements in small class groups that meet in the morning or afternoon.
+The program at The Willows Nursery School offers young children part-time placements in small class groups that meet in the morning (8:30am – 11:45am) or afternoon (1:00pm – 4:15pm).
 We operate all year with an academic calendar and a summer session, which means that we are closed for specific breaks between each quarter of the year.